 We operate in a capital intensive industry.
 Servicing our current and future customers requires that we incur significant operating expenses and continue to make significant capital expenditures, which are generally made in advance of the related revenues and without any firm customer commitments.
-During 2007, we had capital additions of \$294 million and in 2008 we currently anticipate making capital additions in the range of approximately 14% of net sales.
-In addition, we have a significant level of debt, with \$1,642.9 million outstanding at June 30, 2008, \$57.4 million of which is current.
-The terms of such debt require significant scheduled principal payments in the coming years, including \$29.6 million due during the remainder of 2008, \$55.6 million due in 2010, \$482.8 million due in 2011, \$43.0 million due in 2012 and \$976.3 million due thereafter.
+During 2007, we had capital additions of \$294 million and in 2008 we currently anticipate making capital additions of approximately 13% of net sales.
+In addition, we have a significant level of debt, with \$1,629.5 million outstanding at September 30, 2008, \$55.8 million of which is current.
+The terms of such debt require significant scheduled principal payments in the coming years, including \$17.5 million due during the remainder of 2008, \$54.9 million due in 2009, \$55.0 million due in 2010, \$482.8 million due in 2011, \$43.0 million due in 2012 and \$976.3 million due thereafter.
 The interest payments required on our debt are also substantial.
-For example, in the six months ended June 30, 2008, we paid \$63.4 million of interest.
+For example, in the nine months ended September 30, 2008, we paid \$76.0 million of interest.
 The source of funds to fund our operations, including making capital expenditures and servicing principal and interest obligations with respect to our debt, are cash flows from our operations, current cash and cash equivalents, borrowings under available debt facilities, or proceeds from any additional debt or equity financing.
-As of June 30, 2008, we had cash and cash equivalents of \$409.1 million and \$99.8 million available under our senior secured revolving credit facility.
+As of September 30, 2008, we had cash and cash equivalents of \$443.8 million and \$99.5 million available under our senior secured revolving credit facility.

 We assess our liquidity based on our current expectations regarding sales, operating expenses, capital spending and debt service requirements.
 Based on this assessment, we believe that our cash flow from operating activities together with existing cash and cash equivalents and availability under our senior secured revolving credit facility will be sufficient to fund our working capital, capital expenditure and debt service requirements for at least the next twelve months.
-Thereafter, our liquidity will continue to be affected by, among other things, the performance of our business, our capital expenditure levels and our ability to repay debt out of our operating cash flow or refinance the debt with the proceeds of debt or equity offerings at or prior to maturity.
+However, our liquidity will continue to be affected by, among other things, the performance of our business, our capital expenditure levels and our ability to repay debt out of our operating cash flow or refinance the debt with the proceeds of debt or equity offerings at or prior to maturity.
+Moreover, the recent financial crisis affecting the worldwide banking system and financial markets and the going concern threats to investment banks and other financial institutions have resulted in a tightening in the credit markets, a low level of liquidity in many financial markets, and extreme volatility in fixed income, credit and equity markets which could make it much more difficult for us to maintain our existing credit facilities or refinance our debt.
 If our performance or access to the capital markets differs materially from our expectations, our liquidity may be adversely impacted.